ErpNetDocs/webclient/commands/buttons.md

 ## Toggle switch

-Use to switch ON or Switch OFF features.
-You can find it in the app-bar menu, in notifications settings, in notifications options, show elements (fields) in a form etc.
+Use to switch ON or switch OFF features.
+You can find it in the app-bar menu, in notifications settings, in notifications options, show elements (fields) in a form, etc.
-- ON - toggle is "blue", sswitch goes to the right
+- ON - toggle is "blue", switch goes to the right
 - OFF - toggle is "grey", switch goes to the left

 ---

 ## Edit

-Use when you want to make changes to the data in a form, in a navigator (e.g. add/remove rows, create a new record directly form the navigator, paste rows), in a line-panel (panel with lines/rows, e.g. add new line), edit a file etc. Only editable records have this button available in the top ribbon.
+Use when you want to make changes to the data in a form, in a navigator (e.g. add/remove rows, create a new record directly in the navigator, paste rows, etc.), in a line-panel (panel with lines/rows, e.g. add new line), edit a file etc. Only editable records have this button available in the top ribbon.

 - to enter Edit mode, press the blue button "Edit".
 The button disappears and is replaced by the "Save" button
 - to exit Edit mode - save changes, or discard changes